OVS0127/Stock-Price-Trend-Prediction/README.md

 #### ***II.
 Result and Output***<br />
 We obtained the output of accuracy as below using transformer.
 We are using $R^2$ to evaluate and found out the accuracy is approaching 1. <br />
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/raw/main/images%20in%20report/LSTM_r_squared.png)<br />
-After visualization, we obtained the prediction of a stock for two years, from September 2020 to September 2022.
-The results are straightforward, differentiating different parts in different color.
-The prediction data is in pink generated from the blue highlighted training dataset of previous years. <br />
+After visualization, we obtained the prediction of a stock for 200 days.
+The results are also obvious differentiating different parts in different color.
+The trends of the blue and the orange curve are approaching each other.<br />
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/raw/main/images%20in%20report/LSTM_result.png)<br />

 #### ***Review***<br />